Hand-holding notebook written Medicare Supplement Insurance

 Research for Less Popular Companies

-The insurer you choose has a huge impact on how much you pay.
-It may seem smart to choose the bigger name companies, but that may not always be the wisest choice.
+The insurer you choose has a significant impact on your payment.
+It may seem wise to select the bigger-name companies, but that may not always be the wisest choice.
 Taking time to explore other options may lead you to more affordable options.
-For advice and inside information about how to save money on your plan, explore our website today.
+Explore our website today for advice and inside information about how to save money on your plan.

 Consider a High Deductible Plan

-The advantage of many high deductible plans is that they have lower premiums, such as high deductible Plan G. This plan pays its share first, then after you hit the deductible, they pay the rest for the remainder of the year.
+The advantage of many high-deductible plans is that they have lower premiums, such as high-deductible Plan G. This plan pays its share first, and then after you hit the deductible, it pays the rest for the remainder of the year.
 This could end up saving you hundreds of dollars each year.

 Free Annual Physical Exams

 With Medicare, you get one free annual physical.
-This is a smart way to save money and get the services you need.
+This is a smart way to save money and get your needed services.
 Also, Medicare pays for preventive services such as bone mass measurements, vaccines, and more.

 Understand the Differences in Medigap Depending on the State